kvdheijden/NEC/README.md

 Currently in development:
 * GameBoy

-# TODO List
+## TODO List
-* Implement pixel pipeline for sprites (OBJ).
-* Continue with LR35902 instructions.
-Currently enough instructions have been implemented to run :
-  * GameBoy BIOS
-  * Tetris main menu
+* Tidy PPU (Specifically Pixel Pipeline)
+  * Contains a lot of magic numbers with should be changed to #defines
-* Implement sound using SDL Audio
+* Implement sound using SDL
 * Update display to work with more OpenGL versions and OpenGL ES (or maybe using SDL, might be more convenient)
-* Some sort of testing might be nice
+* Some sort of testing/debugging might be nice

+## Known bugs
+* Cmake: Compiling requires static libraries in ./lib and shared libraries in ./bin
+  * Currently used libraries are glew and SDL
+  * Should be changed to using find_package
+* Sound is just weird noise
+* Pokemon Red: After some time of running the emulator it starts hanging
+* Pokemon Red: GB hangs when losing a fight and blacking out